-Though not fully converted to Protestantism, Calvin’s voicing of his new-found opinions brought persecution from the authorities in Paris, and he was forced to escape.
-While in hiding, he began his cumbersome theological classic, Institutes of the Christian Religion, completing the smaller version within one year.
+In January 1534 though not fully converted to Protestantism, Calvin’s voicing of his new-found opinions brought persecution from the authorities in Paris, and he was forced to escape from Paris.
+While in hiding in Angouleme, he began his convoluted theological classic, Institutes of the Christian Religion, completing the smaller version within one year.
 Consequently, Calvin’s Institutes were written only two years after his conversion to Protestantism in 1553.
-Will Durant comments:

 Calvin’s Connection to Augustine

 Reformed Calvinists acknowledge Augustine’s influence on John Calvin.